 That’s a lie too.
 Women like big muscles.
 What they don’t like are enormous muscles and the homoerotic behavior common for guys too focused on their appearance.
 Thinking that a good looking male body is not attractive shows unawareness.
 If a skinny boy adds some muscle to his frame and improves his posture, he will look more attractive in the eyes of the gazelles.
 They may tell you otherwise, but women are known liars saying one thing and thinking the opposite.

 They will tell you that they want someone who understands them and is sensitive enough to feel their pain or something equally nonsensical while constantly checking out the shredded brahs on Tinder.
 Some do it without realizing, but they do it nevertheless.
 This has been proven a few too many times and should be obvious to you by now – good-looking bodies attract the attention of females.

 Think from the other perspective too.
 Fat girls with sagging bodies just don’t cut it for males.
 If you are a female hippo, consider yourself covered in mud when males look at you.

-Appearance will continue to matter regardless of what the spiritual books say.
+Looks will continue to matter regardless of what the spiritual books say.
 Humans have an inbuilt sense of aesthetics.
 We know what’s beautiful and what isn’t.
-Our mouths may say otherwise but deep inside the truth remains unchanged.
+Our mouths may say otherwise, but deep inside – the truth remains unchanged.
 It is what it is.

-Lie 12: Functional Guys Have Chosen Not To be Big
+Lie 12: The Functional Guys Have Chosen Not To be Big